Allergic Rhinitis (Vata-Kaphaj Pratishyay)

 Thus resulting in something wrong typical symptoms like continuous sneezing, runny or blocked nose, irritation in nose & eyes and in the throat, headache, febrile body, etc. Arbitrarily, rhinitis lasting less than six weeks is called acute rhinitis, and persistent symptoms are called chronic rhinitis.

-Dr. Gupta’s IAFA suggests taking a detailed examination with an Ayurvedic allergy specialist for understanding the root cause behind the ailment.
-Your search related to herbal remedies for allergic rhinitis, natural treatment for allergic rhinitis, and alternative treatment for allergic rhinitis end here.
-Consult with Dr. Sahil Gupta (BAMS, MHA) and follow his guideline, you will be fine soon.
+Dr. Gupta’s IAFA® suggests taking a detailed examination with an Ayurvedic allergy specialist for understanding the root cause behind the ailment.
+So, don’t worry about the herbal remedies for allergic rhinitis, natural treatment for allergic rhinitis, and alternative treatment for allergic rhinitis.
+Consult with Dr. Sahil Gupta (B.A.M.S., M.H.A.) and follow his guideline, you will get complete relief naturally.

 Allergic rhinitis is one of the most common chronic diseases and is estimated to affect between 10 to 20 percent of the population in the world.

 Allergic rhinitis can be classified into three types:

 It is also known as Hay fever, which is triggered by exposure to outdoor environmental causes like allergens, such as pollen from plants.
 The term hay fever is a misnomer in medical science.

 NO HAY, NO FEVER SO WHY IT IS “HAY FEVER?”

 “Hay fever” is a turn-of-the-century term that has come to describe the symptoms of allergic rhinitis, especially when it occurs in the late summer.
 Although, the signs and symptoms are not caused by hay, in real ragweed is one of the main culprits.
 Secondly, seasonal rhinitis is not accompanied by fever.